hexabethimal/FixedVR/README.md

 Lastly, use the Half-Life: Alyx in-game **Preferences** menu to select **Movement: Continuous**.

 ## Compatibility Considerations
 Although it is possible to enable smooth locomotion within SteamVR for both SteamVR Home and various SteamVR games (through editing the default vrsettings file for Windows Mixed Reality), overriding the intended movement results in clipping issues, inability to ascend/descend platforms, and instability issues.
-Thus, expanding compatibility with smooth locomation to environments that don't support it natively is unlikely to preserve the intended experience.
+Thus, expanding compatibility with smooth locomotion to environments that don't support it natively is unlikely to preserve the intended experience.